Blue Green Algae Health Advisories

 • Consider limiting human consumption of whole fish and fish trimmings from this lake, as it is known that fish may store toxins in their liver.
 (People can safely consume fish fillets from this lake).

-Blue-green algae (cyanobacteria) is naturally occurring, and often become visible when weather conditions are calm.
-Appearing like scum, grass clippings, fuzz or globs on the surface of water, blue-green algae (cyanobacteria) can be blue-green, greenish-brown, brown, and/or pinkish-red, and often smell musty or grassy.
+Cyanobacteria is naturally occurring, and often becomes visible when weather conditions are calm.
+Appearing like scum, grass clippings, fuzz, or globs on the surface of water, cyanobacteria can be blue-green, greenish-brown, brown, and/or pinkish-red, and often smell musty or grassy.

 Advisories are in effect until rescind notices are issued.

-People or animals who come in contact with visible blue-green algae (cyanobacteria), or who ingest water containing blue-green algae (cyanobacteria), may experience:
+People or animals who come in contact with visible cyanobacteria, or who ingest water containing cyanobacteria, may experience:

 • skin irritation